Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Problem Formulation for Random Input Optimal Control Problems

 Then an OCP($\boldsymbol \mu$)s with the above properties is said a \textit{Linear-Quadratic Optimal Control Problem}. \end{Definition}

-For Linear-Quadratic OCP($\boldsymbol{\mu}$)s well-posedness of Problem \ref{def:lin-quad-prob} yields \cite{brezzi1974existence,brezzi2012mixed}.
+For Linear-Quadratic OCP($\boldsymbol{\mu}$)s well-posedness of Problem \ref{def:lin-quad-prob} yields {when $m$ is positive definite and $n$ is coercive} \cite{brezzi1974existence,brezzi2012mixed}.
 More precisely, the reader can refer to \cite{carere2019thesis} to a comparison between the Lagrangian approach for the full-admissibility case and the adjoint one.
-Via the functional derivative of $\mathfrak{L}$, we obtain a optimality system to be solved to find the unique solution.
+Via the functional derivative of $\mathfrak{L}$, we obtain an optimality system to be solved to find the unique solution.
 In this case, this reads as finding $(y, u, p) \in Y \times U \times Q^{*}$ that satisfies \cite{carere2019thesis},

 In system \eqref{Opt-lin_system}, the first equation is called the \textit{adjoint equation}, the second one is the \textit{gradient equation} and the last one is \textit{state equation}.